Can dogs eat oranges? The Labrador Site team takes a look at how to safely share oranges with your dog.

 Oranges are rich in fiber, and so it’s no wonder some people will look to them to relieve their doggy friend from uncomfortable constipation.

-However, there really is no major research to support this theory.
+However, there is no major research to support this theory.
 In addition, if your dog has a sensitive digestive system, it might not be best to introduce new foods such as oranges or other citrus fruits.

-Should I Give My Dog Oranges?
+How Can I Feed My Dog Oranges?

-To begin with, offer just one or two sections of orange.
+To begin with, offer just one or two sections of an orange.
 This will make it easier to avoid the dog overeating or getting an upset stomach as you learn whether their body can handle the fruit.

 After you know your dog can eat oranges without getting an upset stomach, it is safe to feed them a little more.

-In addition, make sure to remove peel and seeds as these can cause an upset stomach.
+And remember, make sure to remove peel and seeds as these can cause an upset stomach.

-Can Dogs Eat Oranges? – Summary
+Can Dogs Eat Oranges?
+Summary

 References and Further Reading

-- Hesta, M. “The Effect of Vitamin C Supplementation in Healthy Dogs on Antioxidative Capacity and Immune Parameters.”
-Laboratory of Animal Nutrition.
-2008.
+- Hesta, M., “The Effect of Vitamin C Supplementation in Healthy Dogs on Antioxidative Capacity and Immune Parameters.”
+Laboratory of Animal Nutrition (2008).

 - “Fruits and veggies for pets.”
-TruPanion.
-2019.
+TruPanion (2019).

 The Labrador Site Founder